 Here are some of the ways the Elective Home Education Officer can support parents or carers if they are considering home education as an option:

-- Reports may be provided to support parental appeals eg Admissions or College entry;
+- reports may be provided to support parental appeals, for example, admissions or college entry

 PLACE (Parent-led and community based education) is support for home based learners from early years up to GCSE.